Netec-Mx/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_03b-Manage_Azure_Resources_by_Using_ARM_Templates.md

 In this lab, you learn how to automate resource deployments.
 You learn about Azure Resource Manager templates and Bicep templates.
 You learn about the different ways of deploying the templates.

 This lab requires an Azure subscription.
 Your subscription type may affect the availability of features in this lab.
-You may change the region, but the steps are written using **East US**.
+You may change the region, but the steps are written using **West US**.

 ## Estimated timing: 50 minutes